Academic Silencing – Who’s Behind the Attacks?

 Academic freedom is supposed to be protected by the American Association

-, which was created to counter pressure from trustees and
+of University Professors, which was created to counter pressure from trustees and

 corporate interests, but the AAUP is known for its thundering silence in the face of McCarthyism as well as the current attacks on scholars like Ward Churchill.